Venorrak/multi-window-clickthrough-overlay/README.md

 - world.gd: contains the code to create new windows
 - ViewWindow.gd: contains the code to move and edit the window
 - window_object.gd: contains the logic to drag it, and transfer content specs to associated window
-- get_window_specs.gd: gets size & clickable area of content and send it to window_object
+- get_window_specs.gd: gets the size & clickable area of content and send it to window_object

 ## How to implement your own window_object